wrightmat/dnd-eberron/locations/Strixhaven University.md

 skills, learning to speak and write more effectively about their primary field of study.
 Silverquill and Prismari see overlap in the area of performing arts, with Silverquill emphasizing verbal performance and Prismari focusing more on dance and other forms of movement.

 The two deans of Silverquill are called the Dean of Radiance and the Dean of Shadow, highlighting the college’s use of metaphor in describing its philosophical differences.
 The metaphor of radiance and shadow takes concrete form in Silverquill magic, as students learn to manifest brilliant light or inky darkness with their spells.
 The fundamental argument among Silverquill’s scholars centers on the purpose of communication.
 Is it to help others or further a personal agenda?
 Does literature selflessly better society or selfishly advance one’s own goals?

-The college’s perspective of radiance envisions language as sunlight emanating from the speaker or writer to illuminate others and make the world a brighter place.
+- The college’s perspective of radiance envisions language as sunlight emanating from the speaker or writer to illuminate others and make the world a brighter place.
 Mages who embrace this view use their language skills — and their magic — to uplift and empower others, to shine light on the evils of society, and to inspire the best in those around them.

-The college’s perspective of shadow focuses on the power of language to stab, to expose stinging truths, and to obfuscate secrets.
+- The college’s perspective of shadow focuses on the power of language to stab, to expose stinging truths, and to obfuscate secrets.
 The magic of shadow mages often manifests as bolts or blades of darkness or blotches of flowing ink, and its effects range from a sting of shame to an assault on the target’s life energy.

 Silverquill is located on the north end of campus, on the border between the school and the Wyrmsfang Jungle.
+Silverquill is the most urban of the five colleges, with a campus that features buildings of stately elegance.

+##### Grandloft Hall
+The main Silverquill building is Grandloft Hall, a vast space with shafts of light streaking in from the enchanted windowpanes far above.
+Grandloft teems with balconies, loges, booths, daises, and other spaces where orators can perform their craft.
+Inklings, the college’s mascots, flit around the high ceiling, and enchanted spotlights automatically focus on any mage who uses powerful magic.

+##### The Rose Stage
+The Rose Stage is a rotating circular platform on the Silverquill campus.
+It has a backdrop of roses made of magical ink (tributes left by spectators of past performances), which creates excellent acoustics.
+Mage-students meet at the Rose Stage to practice performances, spar, or engage in honor duels.
+Faculty members often observe performances at the Rose Stage, coaching the students in their magical and rhetorical displays.

+##### The Dramarium
+The Dramarium is a facility where Silverquill students train in fitness, dance, martial arts, and other acts of physical performance.
+Students can avail themselves of the preparation space called the Gray Room (actually a chain of rooms), which has hair and makeup salons, voice rehearsal booths, mirrored rehearsal spaces, and spa facilities.
+The back of the Dramarium has a special sensory deprivation chamber for mage-students who want complete silence in which to meditate.

 #### Witherbloom

+At Witherbloom, the College of Essence Studies, mages draw power from the opposing forces of life and death.
+These mages brew their spells from natural components and the essence of living creatures, using that power to heal or harm the living or to raise or entreat the dead.
+They can cause entire forests to blossom out of nowhere or call down old curses that scourge flesh from bone.
+Some Witherbloom mages defend ecosystems from pollution. while others revel in the power of corruption.
+They’re at home riding zombie crocodiles down a languid river, picking herbs for a potion to treat a disease, brooding over a chorus of swamp frogs, or summoning fearsome avatars of nature.

+The curriculum of Witherbloom College focuses on various sciences, revolving around the life sciences.
+Biology, ecology, botany, chemistry, and related sciences combine with the study and manipulation of the magical energy of the Positive Plane and the Negative Plane, the primal forces of life and death.
+Witherbloom’s curriculum shares some overlap with Quandrix’s analysis of the mathematical patterns in nature.

+The two deans of Witherbloom are traditionally called the Dean of the Root and the Dean of the Vein.
+These titles are a somewhat abstract way of framing the core division in the college’s philosophy: is growth or decay the driving force in nature?
+- The philosophy of the root (growth) focuses on life and its irrepressible drive to thrive.
+This view celebrates the diversity and adaptability of life forms, from the tiniest cells to the most complex networks of living things.
+The growth philosophy asserts that the urge to survive and reproduce is the most essential principle in the cosmos.
+Mages who adopt this view wield positive energy and practice healing magic.
+- The philosophy of the vein (decay) focuses on the inevitability of death and decay.
+Its traditional name comes from the prominence of vampires within the college, whose conceptions of draining life through the vein have long proven an important counterweight to the growth philosophy of Witherbloom.
+The decay philosophy sees life energy as a resource to be consumed, rather than a good to be nourished for its own sake.
+Mages who adopt this view wield negative energy and practice necromancy.

-Witherbloom is located on the southeast of campus, among the large green region known as Sedgemoor.
+Witherbloom is located on the southeast of campus, tucked away in a wide bayou, and adjacent to a large bog (denoted by the green area on the map of Argonnessen on the eastern end of the Great Barrier).

+##### Sedgemoor
+Sedgemoor, the bayou area that encompasses the Witherbloom campus, is known for a range of swamp creatures: bats, crocodilian monsters, zombified animals, lumbering beasts called brackish trudges, and canine creatures called groffs.
+Sedgemoor is an excellent place to find pest mascots, herbs, spider silk, fungi, and other ingredients for potions and spells.

+##### Widdershins Hall
+The center of the Witherbloom campus is Widdershins Hall, a bog mansion that looks like it grew out of Sedgemoor itself.
+Widdershins is a network of interconnected wooden pods, with planked walkways leading out of it like tendrils.
+The hall has a cozy inner chamber where students gather for classwork.

+##### Detention Bog
+A stinking, thoroughly unpleasant marshland lies adjacent to Sedgemoor: the Detention Bog.
+Witherbloom faculty members send misbehaving students to this bog as punishment, but it’s also an excellent place to gather herbs for certain cures and curses.

 #### Fang Crater